University of Wisconsin-Superior

 Remove SIM card and personal information, and drop them off in recycling bins at Campus Safety.

 Instructions: Please empty the containers first and rinse them if at all possible.
 Also remove all caps, rings, and pumps and throw them in the trash.
-Note: Styrofoam food containers and packing materials as well as plastic bags and plastic packing materials cannot be recycled and must go in the trash.

 Light Bulbs and Lamps